What Does It Mean When a Rabbit Crosses Your Path?

 Posted on September 3, 2010

-At the risk of seeming un-humble, I am going to quote a comment posted on my last blog entry:
+Before we talk about the popular subject of animal totems, and at the risk of seeming un-humble, I am going to quote a comment posted on a previous blog entry:

 “Wow Lianne, your breadth and depth of knowledge of the metaphysical (and all that entails) is extraordinary.
 I’ve done my fair share of reading and research over the course of my adult life, but do not profess to have such a broad scope of information and understanding as you.”